Work data management in Control Room

 The vision for work data management

 Our vision for work data management, in short, is _ "Built-in robustness, connectivity, scalability, analytics and reporting to ANY automation use case "_.

 Multiple aspects need to be taken into account when building business-critical RPA processes.
 Just having the robot to run is only a part of the bigger picture, and typical questions that arise during development and delivery are, for example:

 - How do I input data to the robot or get out results?

-- How do I scale the workload efficiently over multiple execution environments?
+- How do I scale the workload efficiently over multiple Workers?